SpeedyD/ClawfootMod/README.md

 It is assumed that as long as Content Patcher stays up to date with both the game and SMAPI, this mod should continue to work just fine.

+As of _**Stardew Valley 1.4**_ a bunch of the farmer sprites have been changed.
+For this reason, the mod will throw errors regarding the positions of some of the edited sprites.
+Mostly, the pants.

+I will look into this in the nearby future, though the game does not crash from this.
+It should simply no longer replace the pants.

 ## What the mod changes:
 The male farmers get horns and clawed feet, going barefoot.
 The female farmers are simply barefoot at the time.